 We will issue the senior debt securities and senior subordinated debt securities under a senior indenture, which we will enter into with a trustee to be named in the senior indenture, and we will issue the subordinated debt securities under a subordinated indenture, which we will enter into with a trustee to be named in the subordinated indenture.
 We use the term "indenture" or "indentures" to refer to both the senior indenture and the subordinated indenture.
 Each indenture will be subject to and governed by the Trust Indenture Act of 1939, as amended, or the Trust Indenture Act, and we may supplement the indenture from time to time.
 Any trustee under any indenture may resign or be removed with respect to one or more series of debt securities, and we may appoint a successor trustee to act with respect to that series.
 We have filed a form of indenture as an exhibit to this registration statement, of which this prospectus forms a part.
-The terms of the senior indenture and subordinated indenture will be substantially similar, except that the subordinated indenture will include provisions pertaining to the subordination of the subordinated debt securities and senior subordinated debt securities to the senior debt securities and any other of our senior securities.
+The terms of the senior indenture and subordinated debt securities and senior subordinated debt securities to the senior idebt securities to the subordinated indenture will be subordinated indenture will be subordinated indenture will be subordinated indenture and subordinated debt securities and senior subordinated debt securities to the senior debt securities and y other of our senior securities.
 The following statements relating to the debt securities and the indenture are summaries only, are subject to change, and are qualified in their entirety to the detailed provisions of the indenture, any supplemental indenture, and the discussion contained in any prospectus supplements.